instancio/instancio/website/docs/user-guide.md

 The `Person.workAddress` object contains a list of phones, therefore `Person.workAddress` is the outermost scope and is specified first.
 `Phone` class is the innermost scope and is specified last.

-The final examples illustrate creation of scope objects from regular selectors.
-All of the following are equivalent to each other.
+The final examples illustrate the creation of scope objects from regular selectors.
+The following examples are equivalent to each other:

 ``` java title="Equivalent ways of creating scopes based on field"
 set(allStrings().within(scope(Person.class, "homeAddress")), "foo")